 You'll find articles and resources covering "status" crimes, police questioning of minors, the juvenile court process, the differences between juvenile court proceedings and adult criminal proceedings, and more.

-Although a type of criminal law, juvenile crime law only deals with under-age individuals, who are treated very differently than adults in criminal law, and usually have their own courts of law.
+Although a type of criminal law, juvenile criminal law only deals with underage offenders, who get treated very differently than adults in criminal law.
+Minors usually have their own courts of law.

 Criminal Procedure in Juvenile Court

 The criminal procedure for a juvenile involved in criminal activities is:

 - A juvenile arrest by law enforcement

 - Juvenile is then subject to juvenile charges